flexatone/present-df-typing/doc/pycon-2025/slides.md

     * The index label types
     * The columns label types
     * The variadic types of columnar data
-* Idiomatic DataFrame usage is diverse
+* Expectations of columnar types are diverse
-    * Fixed column size and type
-    * Flexible size with optional columns

 </v-clicks>
 </Transform>